 5 - The college of hard knocks can earn you advanced college credit.

 Even if you didn't get to take advantage of AP credit when in high school you can still bypass a semester or two of college courses by earning college credit for what you learned the hard way.
-Earn transferable college credit for what you already know by taking advantage of PLAs (Prior Learning Assessment) and Excelsior College Exams.
+Earn transferable college credit for what you already know by taking advantage of PLAs (Prior Learning Assessment) or speeding up the process by completing self-paced online courses that are ACE Credit recommended.

 6 - Be a grown-up: all adult learners can benefit from an academic tune-up.